Glans penis: Innervation

 The glans and the frenulum are innervated by the bilateral dorsal nerve of the penis and the perineal nerve, both divisions of the pudendal nerve.
 Branches of the dorsal nerve extend through the glans ventrolaterally displaying a three-dimensional innervation pattern.
 The main branches form smaller bundles of nerves that expand outwards into the tissue of the glans.
-The rich innervation of the glans penis reveals its function as primary anatomical source of male sexual pleasure.
+The rich innervation of the glans penis reveals its function as a primary anatomical source of male sexual pleasure.
 Yang & Bradley argue; "the distinct pattern of innervation of the glans emphasizes its role as a sensory structure".
 While Yang & Bradley's (1998) report "showed no areas in the glans to be more densely innervated than others.", Halata & Munger (1986) report that the density of several nerve terminals is greatest in the corona glandis.

-Halata & Spathe (1997) reported; "the glans penis contains a predominance of free nerve endings, numerous genital end bulbs and rarely Pacinian and Ruffinian corpuscles.
-Merkel nerve endings and Meissner's corpuscles (mechanoreceptors typically found in thick glabrous skin) are not present."
-The genital end bulbs, that are present throughout the glans, are most numerous in the corona and near the frenulum.
+Halata & Spathe (1997) reported: "The glans penis contains a predominance of free nerve endings, numerous genital end bulbs and rarely Pacinian and Ruffinian corpuscles.
+Merkel nerve endings and Meissner's corpuscles (mechanoreceptors typically found in thick glabrous skin) are not present".
+The genital end bulbs, which are present throughout the glans, are most numerous in the corona and near the frenulum.
 Simple, Pacinian and Ruffinian corpuscles are identified predominantly in the corona glandis.
 The most numerous nerve terminals are free nerve endings present in almost every dermal papilla of the glans, as well as scattered throughout the deeper dermis.

-Vascularization
+Blood supply

-The glans penis receives blood from the internal pudental artery through its branch, the dorsal artery of the penis that runs along the penile shaft.
+The glans penis receives blood from the internal pudental artery through its branch, the dorsal artery of the penis, which also supplies the foreskin, and the penile shaft.
 Behind the corona, the terminal branches of the dorsal arteries anastomose with the axial arteries through perforating branches before they end in the glans.
 Branches of the dorsal artery curve around each side of the distal shaft to enter the glans and the frenulum ventrally.
 Venous drainage of the penis begins at the base of the glans.
 Small tributaries deriving from the corona form a venous plexus at the neck of the penis, known as the retro-coronal, or retro-balanic, plexus.
 Smaller paired venules run into the frenulum and the glans from its ventral surface.
-The deep dorsal vein, one of the two dorsal veins of the penis, serves as a common vessel receiving blood drained from the glans and the corpora cavernosa through the circumflex veins that surround them.
+The deep dorsal vein, one of the two dorsal veins of the penis, serves as a common vessel receiving blood drained from the glans and the two corpora cavernosa through the circumflex veins that surround them.